 - Well, it's shown to drokk up your teeth pretty bad.
 And considering how new the drug is, it apparently doesn't take much time at all to give you a serious case of meth-mouth.
 It probably has more serious effects later on down the line, but it's still too new of a drug to see what those effects are.

-- Well, if the original comics are are any indication, Mega City One is extremely oppressive nanny/police state, in which even things such as sugar, caffeine, synthetic caffeine, comic books, and video game consoles are outlawed, and a massive black market was created around the sells of those things as a result.
+- Well, if the original comics are any indication, Mega City One is an extremely oppressive nanny/police state, in which even things such as sugar, caffeine, synthetic caffeine, comic books, and video game consoles are outlawed, and a massive black market was created around the sale of those things as a result.
 Better yet, the few things that couldn't be outlawed were spun into ridiculous vices; one such is "competitive eating" as they couldn't exactly ban food - this resulted in a class of people so morbidly obese they need wheels to prop up their stomachs as they walk around; one of these "Fatties" is seen after Dredd's first execution, dead next to his "belliwheel."
 The Judges' system is clearly not how a healthy and functional society is supposed to operate.